ratneshsinghparihar/Node-Data/README.md

 All the search methods are needed to be exposed on the Repository.
 Currently only the "And" search operations are supported.

-Search on all documens can done using following
+Search on all documents can done using following

 http://localhost:999/data/repository_name/searchAll?limit=10& skip=10&sort=fieldname&order=desc&gt=fieldname&gt_value=1510823040